josegonzalez/app/README.md

 For configuration that varies between environments, you should modify the `config/.env` file.
 This file is a bash-compatible file that contains `export KEY_1=VALUE` statements.
 Underscores in keys are used to expand the key into a nested array, similar to how `\Cake\Utility\Hash::expand()` works.

 As a convenience, certain variables are remapped automatically by the `config/env.php` file.
 You may add other paths at your leisure to this file.

+### Asset Compression

+The [markstory/asset_compress](https://github.com/markstory/asset_compress) plugin is installed and enabled by default.
+It is used by the CrudView plugin, but does not currently have an integration with the default layout.

 ### Crud Defaults